dvdvideo1234/TrackAssemblyTool/readme.md

    Also, another great achievement progress is in place, so 10x guys for helping me, help you, help us all !
    ( Portal quote )

-Q: Hey, I cannot align my track crurves properly.
+Q: Hey, I cannot align my track curves properly.
 Can you help ?
 A: Yep sure.
 In the right panel, there is a drop-down menu which has a bunch of tool modes listed.
    Go ahead and select the "Active point intersection".
 After you change the mode, an intersection relation entity is needed to complete the process.
 Hitting SPEED + RELOAD ( Default: Shift + R )